seedstack/website/content/docs/seed/manual/web/index.md

 # What to expect

-SEED web support allows you to completely eliminate application web.xml **configuration** and take advantage of annotation based servlet and filter declaration.
+Seed web support allows you to completely eliminate application web.xml **configuration** and take advantage of annotation based servlet and filter declaration.
 It ties together dependency injection and web components, meaning that your servlets and filters can benefit from: